walkerning/aw_nas/doc/enas_cfg_notes.md

 * `num_steps` (4): there are `num_steps` internal node (the node except for the input/output nodes) in the cell.
 * `num_node_inputs` (2): Each node in a cell have `num_node_inputs` input nodes.
 * `shared_primitives`: The list of operation primitives of all cell groups.
-* `cell_shared_primitives` (null): If specified, each cell group have different operation primitives.
+* `cell_shared_primitives` (null): If specified, each cell group has different operation primitives.

 Below is an example figure of a cell architecture in the ENAS search space.
 ![](./pics/enas_cell.jpg)

-You can also run `awnas registry -t search_space -n cnn -v` to check the documentaion of the `CNNSearchSpace` class.
+You can also run `awnas registry -t search_space -n cnn -v` to check the documentation of the `CNNSearchSpace` class.

 And this search space is compatible with the baseline architectures, as long as specific operation primitives are implemented.
 Thus, we **re-use this search space to implement baseline models** (e.g., ResNets, VGG, MobileNet, DenseNet).
 Check the example configurations under `examples/baselines/`, which can all be run with `awnas train`.